-Everybody knows why bumping the top plug at the end of the displacement is an important element of each successful primary cement job.
+Everybody knows why bumping the top plug at the end of the displacement is an essential element of each successful primary cement job.

 First of all, a couple of questions for you: